Haitham-Darwish/Nano-degree/Data Analysis/Explore US bikeshare data/README.md

 # Bike share

 ## Introduction
-Used to organized and analysis bike share system using pandas and NumPy for three major cities in the United States Chicago, New York City, and Washington.
+Used to organize and analysis bike share system using pandas and NumPy for three major cities in the United States Chicago, New York City, and Washington.